However, there can be some more indirect forms of plastic pollution too.

-In this guide we outline what plastic pollution is, the causes, the sources, the effects, and potential solutions to mitigate and reduce plastic pollution.
+In this guide we summarise the types of plastic pollution, the causes, the sources, the effects, and potential solutions to reduce and/or stop plastic pollution.

-You can also read more generally about waste pollution in this guide
+(*Note – You can also read more generally about waste pollution in this guide)

 Summary – Plastic Pollution

-- Plastic has a long list of pros and cons, and is a widely used material across a number of sectors
+- Plastic as a material and when used in products has a long list of pros and cons, and is a widely used material across a number of sectors

 What Is Plastic Pollution?

 Plastic pollution is when plastic materials, particles or chemicals get into the environment and cause some type of negative impact.